Illicit Discharge Detection & Elimination

 What is an Illicit Discharge?

-Illicit discharges are any discharges that go into the storm sewer system that are not composed entirely of stormwater, with some exceptions.
+Illicit discharges are any discharges that go into the storm sewer system that are not made up of stormwater.
 Some examples of illicit discharges:

 • Dewatering of sediment-laden water from construction sites